 The Plan is subject to the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-For 2021 and during the period from June 1, 2020 to December 31, 2020, the Plan permitted participants to make both tax deferred and Roth contributions up to the lesser of 75% of their eligible compensation or \$19,500.
-During the period from January 1, 2020 to June 1, 2020, participants could make both tax deferred and after-tax contributions up to the lesser of 50% of their eligible compensation or \$19,500.
-Participants could make both tax deferred and after-tax contributions up to the lesser of 50% of their eligible compensation or \$19,500.
+For 2022, the Plan permitted participants to make both tax deferred and Roth contributions up to the lesser of 75% of their eligible compensation or \$20,500.
+For 2021, the Plan permitted participants to make both tax deferred and Roth contributions up to the lesser of 75% of their eligible compensation or \$19,500.
 Participant contributions are recorded when they are withheld from the participant's wages.
-The \$19,500 limit may be adjusted in future years by the IRS.

-Subject to limitation, the Company matches contributions made by employees into the Plan at an amount equal to 50% of a participant's total monthly contributions up to 6%, for a maximum employer match of 3% of their compensation.
-Also, the Plan Sponsor may make a discretionary contribution to the Plan, subject to the Company's Board of Directors' approval, provided the Company attains certain predetermined profit levels.
-A discretionary contribution of approximately \$12,634,000 was made for the Plan's year ended December 31, 2021 and is recorded as employer contributions receivable in the accompanying Statements of Net Assets Available for Benefits.
-The Plan Sponsor did not make a discretionary contribution for the year ended December 31, 2020.
+Subject to limitation, prior to January 1, 2022, the Company matched contributions made by employees into the Plan at an amount equal to 50% of a participant's total monthly contributions up to 6%, for a maximum employer match of 3% of their compensation.
+Effective January 1, 2022, the Company matches contributions made by employees into the Plan at an amount equal to 100% of a participant's eligible elective deferrals up to 3% of the participant's eligible compensation and 50% of the next 4% of eligible compensation.
+Prior to January 1, 2022, the Plan Sponsor could make discretionary contributions to the Plan, subject to the Company's Board of Directors' approval, provided the Company attained certain predetermined profit levels.
+A discretionary contribution of approximately \$12,634,000 was made for the Plan's year ended December 31, 2021 and was recorded as employer contributions receivable in the accompanying Statements of Net Assets Available for Benefits.
+Effective January 1, 2022, the employer discretionary contribution was eliminated.

 The Company performs a true-up calculation at the end of each plan year so that the full employer matching contribution is made for all participants of the Plan.
 Any necessary additional matching contribution is made in the subsequent year.
-The true-up contributions for the years ended December 31, 2021 and 2020 were \$849,031 and \$698,321, respectively, and are recorded as employer contributions receivable in the accompanying Statements of Net Assets Available for Benefits.
+The true-up contributions for the years ended December 31, 2022 and 2021 were \$3,839,357 and \$849,031, respectively, and are recorded as employer contributions receivable in the accompanying Statements of Net Assets Available for Benefits.